martinlindhe/dustbox-rs/README.md

 [![Build Status](https://travis-ci.org/martinlindhe/dustbox-rs.svg?branch=master)](https://travis-ci.org/martinlindhe/dustbox-rs)

-PC x86 emulator with the goal of easily running MS-DOS games on Windows, macOS and Linux.
+Early WIP PC x86 emulator with the goal of easily running MS-DOS games on Windows, macOS and Linux.

 In the current state, dustbox runs a some demos and is still in it's early stages.
 If you are looking for a more complete dos emulator, I suggest you check out [dosbox-x](https://github.com/joncampbell123/dosbox-x).